KaiReichart/git-repo-folder-sync/README.md

 - subdirectory: The subdirectory within the repository to synchronize.
 - ref: The Git branch, tag, or commit reference to checkout.
 - target: The local target folder where the repository will be synchronized.

+## Concept

+You can find more documentation about [the concept here](./docs/concept.md).

+## Further Automation

+This tool is built with further automation in mind.
+An example configuration and documentation for integration with RenovateBot can be found [here](./docs/renovate.md).

 ## License